erickbytes/lofipython/content/blog/product-market-fit-as-a-street-clown.rst

 they set up at a busy intersection with  lots of cars or pedestrians.
 Then, they seek product market fit by juggling, cycling and doing what clowns do, entertain.
 People have no choice but to wait at the intersection in their cars.
 The clown has performed a service for society.
 Humor or entertainment is gained by their customer.
-They see the clown and think impulsively, "He's funny!
-And I'm feeling generous today."
+They see the clown and think impulsively, "How funny!
+I'm feeling generous today."
 So, a little money exchanges hands.

 The funny thing is that the clown will make some money because people want to support them.